Roofing shapes can vary depending on the kind of roof you have, which may be hard to figure out at first when you’re still new to the process.

 Cross Gable (Double Slope)

-A cross gable roof is two sloped roofs intersecting in the middle, creating a double slope.
-This is among the types of roofing shapes often seen in Cape Cod-style homes.
+A cross-gable roof is two sloped roofs intersecting in the middle, creating a double slope.
+This is among the roofing shapes often seen in Cape Cod-style homes.

 Mansard

-Mansard roofs can be either flat or gabled.
-The benefits of a mansard roof include extra living space, weather protection, and increased curb appeal.
+Mansard roofs can be flat or gabled.
+They offer extra living space, weather protection, and increased curb appeal.

 It is also beneficial because it allows for extra living space in the home.
 This is possible because the mansard roof has a steep slope, meaning there is more space inside the house than with other types of roofing.